magmo/apps/packages/tictactoe/notes/ttt.md

 ## Economic incentives
 In RPS, the `validTransition` function is such that an accepting player is permitted to sign a state assigning themselves the stake for that round.
 This disincentivizes the proposing player from quiting or stalling, which they might otherwise be tempted to do (knowing that they have essentially lost the round, and that quitting might mean their stake was not lost).

+For the time being, states are encoded as hex strings.
+In future, it will be far more manageable to store them as structs; we are just waiting for some infrastructure to catch up before implementing that.

-In TTT, each `Playing` state may assigns the stake to the moving (i.e. signing) party.
+In TTT, each `Playing` state assigns the stake to the moving (i.e. signing) party.
 This prevents the other player from disconnecting when presented with a *surely-losing* board.
 For example, if the "X" player has the right to move from:

     //      0  |     |  X
     //   +-----------------+